talha-riaz/myCourses-LoginBot/README.md

 <img src="https://github.com/talha-riaz/myCourses-LoginBot/blob/dev/img/img1.png" height="250" width="1000">

+To Run:
+`Python 3 login_bot.py`

+Note: Before you begin, make sure to read the section below to set up the bot.

 <h2> Getting started </h2>
 Before you can start using the bot, make sure all the system requirements are being met.